 When it comes down to it, CBD is much less potent than THC is at relieving symptoms.

-Clinical studies using pharmaceutical-grade CBD to treat anxiety, schizophrenia and seizures use hundreds of milligrams per dose.
+Clinical studies using pharmaceutical-grade CBD to help with anxiety, schizophrenia and seizures use hundreds of milligrams per dose.
 While regularly buying doses this high for a long amount of time could get pricey, hope isn’t lost.
 Lower doses of CBD can help provide similar results.
 Many people and patients report feeling more alert, focused and clear-minded after using as little as 2 to 20 mg of CBD orally.

 Myth #4: CBD Is the Same As Hemp or Medical Cannabis

 While CBD is derived from the cannabis plant, it doesn’t provide the same results as THC does.
 However, while CBD is a remarkable medicine, it works best when paired with medical THC.
 When used together, CBD enhances the therapeutic effects of THC while reducing the adverse effects.
 This is true even with very low levels of THC.
-Using the additional components of the cannabis plant enhances the benefits of CBD for pain and inflammation.
+Using the additional components of the cannabis plant enhances the benefits of CBD for inflammation.

 While the precise distinction between medical cannabis and hemp continue to evade us, it’s still likely that hemp is a less efficient source of CBD.
 In fact, high amounts of hemp tend to be required to extract CBD.